Meet Our Governors

 How we are governed

 Glendinning House currently has a local board of 5 governors (LGBs) with a range of backgrounds and expertise including; education, finance, SEND and safeguarding.
-The governing body is commited to self evaluation and has conducted a skills audit in order to identify training needs and skills gaps.
+The governing body is committed to self evaluation and has conducted a skills audit in order to identify training needs and skills gaps.
 This audit will be used to inform the LGB's development.

 Governors’ meetings will be held regularly with the Headteacher and the executive head of the MAT.
 A board of Trustees with representation from the local governing body of each of the schools within the MAT sits above all of the LGBs, with a group of Members above this to oversee the board.